vhive-serverless/vHive/docs/profiling.md

 how many invocations return successfully.
 The Profiler and latency measurement goroutine also measures hardware counters and latencies at this phase.

-If tail latency violates 10x image unloaded service time at a RPS step, the function stops the iteration and returns the metric before it.
+If tail latency violates 10x image unloaded service time at an RPS step, the function stops the iteration and returns the metric before it.
 If the function reaches the maximum RPS, it returns the metric from the maximum RPS step.
 After the iteration stops, completed RPS per CPU, average execution time and the average counters are saved in the `profile.csv`.

+For stable and accurate measurements, there are two ways of binding VMs.
+If all VMs are running the same image, only one VM needs to be measured to get rid of potential noises from global measurement.
+User can set profile CPU ID and the tool allocates only one VM to the physical core of the CPU.
+Then, the profiler collects counters from the core.

+While the vHive is running, Other processes may interfer the framework.
+Therefore, all VMs can be bind to a socket.
+If both profile CPU ID and bind socket are set, the CPU ID must be in the socket.

 ## Runtime Arguments
 ```